jonlpersson/ed-latimore/site/_posts/2023-10-22-are-you-tired-of-the-sea-of-bullshit-scams-and-hustles-on-the-internet.md

 When in doubt, see how easy it is to verify this person.
 Can you see their face?
 Can you communicate with people who have communicated with them in person?
 Can you see a body of work that shows they know what they're talking about?

 In an ideal world, you hit all these points.
 The people who have success will hit all three.
-Missing one isn't a big deal--I know some anonymous accounts who have built an original body of work over time, and they don't seek to extract large sums of money from it.
+Missing one isn't a big deal–I know some anonymous accounts who have built an original body of work over time, and they don't seek to extract large sums of money from it.
 If a person misses more than two receipts, continue interactions with them at your own risk.

 Likewise, make sure you get your receipts in order as well.